plxtra/zenith-websocket-api/src/content/docs/getting-started/index.md

 One of the first things a client should do is see what they have access to.
 There are several queries to help with this,including: [QueryIdentify](../controllers/auth/queryidentify/), [QueryMarkets](../controllers/market/querymarkets/), [QuerySources](../controllers/news/querysources/), and [QueryAccounts](../controllers/trading/queryaccounts/).

 [QueryIdentify](../controllers/auth/queryidentify/) will tell you whether you're successfully authorised \(assuming you didn't use HTTP authorisation\), and list the Zenith scopes you've been authorised for.
-Most parts of the Zenith WebSockets API will have one or more required scopes before you'll get any data back.
+Most parts of the Front-end WebSockets API will have one or more required scopes before you'll get any data back.

 [QueryMarkets](../controllers/market/querymarkets/), assuming you're authorised, will give you a list of the markets you can see.
 Don't just assume you can always see a particular market.
 Depending on your login, the live market might be unavailable and you'll have `ASX\[Demo\]` instead.
 Or you may be able to access both `ASX` and `ASX\[Demo\]` at the same time.